Periodontal Care in Sierra Vista, AZ

 Schedule a periodontal consultation with Dr. Hales at Gentle Care Dentistry and Implants by calling (520) 458-9460 today!
 We’re here to help bring your smile back to life.

-What Is Periodontal Care?
+What Is Periodontal Care for Gum Disease?

 Periodontal disease, commonly known as gum disease, is an infection of the tissues surrounding and supporting the teeth.
 It’s caused by a buildup of plaque, a sticky film of bacteria that forms on teeth.